 - kosher salt, to taste

-- In a large bowl, add the potoates "fries" and spray with olive oil until coated evenly.
+- In a large bowl, add the potato "fries" and spray with oil until coated evenly.
 Toss with a few pinches kosher salt and freshly ground black pepper

 - Use tongs to arrange the potates in the bottom of your air-fryers basket.